ottopecz/mainliner/README.md

 assert.ok(myThing.method1);
 assert.ok(myThing.method2);
 ```
-#### Composition when a member is required
+#### Composition when a member is required in the constructor of a class
-You can mark a member as required both in the instance and in a talent.
-The member need to implemented/provided by an other talent
+You can mark a member as required in the constructor of a class.
+The member need to implemented/provided by a talent
 ```javascript
 const assert = require("assert");
 const mainliner = require("mainliner");